 Make another sheet of filo using another ball of dough.
 Dust the first sheet with cornflour, then place the second sheet on top and cover this sheet with the tea towel or cling film.
 Continue in this way until you’ve used all the pastry, covering the final sheet with the tea towel or cling film.

-Top tip for making Michel Roux’s filo pastry
+Top tips for making Michel Roux's filo pastry:

-Assembling filo: Most recipes call for interleaving layers of filo.
+When assembling filo - most recipes will call for interleaving layers of filo.
 The sheets of filo will need to be brushed quite generously with melted butter or light olive oil as you pile them one on top of another, so have a bowl of melted butter or olive oil and a pastry brush to hand before you start to assemble the dish.

 Once you’ve got to grips with filo, try Michel Roux’s rough puff pastry recipe.